the-sides/the-sides/README.md

 ## Hi there 👋
-I'm Jacob Sides, a passionate JavaScript developer, diving deep into front-end and headless technologies.
+I'm Jacob Sides, a passionate JavaScript developer, diving deep into front-end and headless technologies, staring at interactive 3D sites in the distance.
 If I'm not trying out a new JS framework, you'll find me gaming, jamming to music or attempting to pick up a new skill, whether it's the Bass or German.

 ## My Work